jwwangchn/NWD/README.md

 ## Inference

+## Benchmark

-The trained models will be publicly available soon.
+The benchmark and trained models will be publicly available soon.

 ## Citation
 ```